1 Be merciful to me, O God, for men hotly pursue me; all day long they press their attack.

 13 For you have delivered me from death and my feet from stumbling, that I may walk before God in the light of life.

 This psalm was written by David when the Philistines had seized him in Gath.
 This was the period in the life of David when he was running from Saul.
 David’s life has been given to us as an example of how we must face the issues that we encounter on our journey in this life and how to address these issues.
 In this example, David is fleeing from Saul not because of wrongdoing but because of Saul saw him as a threat to his kingdom.
 This threat was not caused by David’s decisions but by God’s decision that the Lord had made in I Samuel 15 and 16 when He rejected Saul and chose David.
 God made this decision but how David reacted to it affected others around him.
 This holds true for us today.
-If we make yourself available to God, his plans for us can have an impact on our relationship to those around us.
+When making ourselves available to God, his plans for us can have an impact on the relationships to those around us.
 Just the simple belief that God is our creator and we are his creation will cause others around us to form an opinion about us.
 Saul rejected God’s decision to make David the next King and placed himself against God and chose to kill David.
 David accepted it but waited for God to intervene and make him king.
 So, as you read this psalm study David’s reactions to Saul’s attack on him.
 Waiting is not easy however; it does strengthen on faith in the Lord.

 After this appeal for mercy, David states to God “In God, whose word I praise, in God I trust; I will not be afraid.
 What can mortal man do to me?”
 David praises God’s word and trust in his judgment and at the same time, David does not fear man.
 Why?
 Because Samuel had anointed him king of Israel and God had not changed this.
 Sometimes we seem to forget God’s promises that he has made.
 We seem to forget that he will never leave us or forsake us.
 We seem to forget my daughter Alex’s favorite verse Romans 8:28 “And we know that to them that love God all things work together for good, even to them that are called according to his purpose.”
 So, remember and trust in God’s promises in times of trouble.
 The second thing to remember is not to fear man.